velichkoStoev/useful-stuff/IntroductionToPython.md

  - Start comments with # – the rest of line is ignored.
  - Can include a "documentation string" as the first line of any new function or class that you define.
- - The development environment, debugger, and other tools use it: it’s good style to include one.
+ - The development environment, debugger, and other tools use it: it's good style to include one.

 ```python
 def my_function(x, y):